 Best portable projectors 2025: mini projectors to max out your picture

-All of the portable projectors in this Best Buy guide have been fully reviewed by our team of experts.
-Each one has been assessed based on its design, features, performance and price, so you can be sure our recommendations are based on thorough testing.
+All of the projectors in this list have been fully reviewed by our team of experts and assessed based on their design, features, performance and price.
+That means you can be sure to trust our recommendations.

 The quick list